Taeyang: 2008–2012: Solo career development and Solar

 After contributing to singer Lexy's album, Taeyang announced that he was going to release a solo album.
 Initially scheduled for a September release, the project was pushed back due to conflicting schedules with his group.
 Instead, Taeyang released the EP Hot in May 2008, backed by a production team that included 1TYM's Teddy Park, Yang Hyun Suk, Kush, and his fellow member G-Dragon.
 Moving beyond the hip-hop genre of BigBang, Taeyang incorporated mainly R&B songs into his album, stating that it was his "main focus".
 He expressed disappointment with the album, however, admitting that he did not write any of the songs.
 He later stated that he would do so in the future to fully express and incorporate his thoughts and ideas into his music.
-The EP produced two singles: "Only Look at Me" (Korean: 나만 바라봐, Revised Romanization: Naman Barabwa), an R&B song written by Teddy and Kush, and "Prayer (Korean: 기도; Revised Romanization: Gido)" which featured Teddy.
+The EP produced two singles: "Only Look at Me", an R&B song written by Teddy and Kush, and "Prayer" which featured Teddy.
 Promotional videos were shot for both.
 In support of his album, he also staged his first solo concert, the Hot Concert Series.
 Taeyang later received two awards from the 7th Korean Music Awards: Best R&B/Soul Song for "Only Look at Me" and Best R&B/Soul Album for Hot.

 Throughout the majority of 2009, Taeyang contributed to his group's activities.
 After promotional activities ended, he went back to the studio to record new solo materials.
 Two digital singles were released: "Where U At" and "Wedding Dress" with promotional videos.
 The latter single ranked number three on an online music poll for a Dutch radio station.
+In December 2009, Hot was ranked amongst the best albums of the 2010s by music critic Cha Woo-jin from webzine Weiv.
+The following year, 39 music critics from Soribada and music webzine 100beat ranked Hot at number 79 in their list of the best albums of the 2000s.
+It was included at number 17 in music critic Kim Hak-seon's introduction of 20 great albums from the 2000s in his book Capturing the K-POP World.

 Taeyang's first full-length album Solar was released in July 2010 in two versions: a "Regular Edition" and a "Deluxe Edition".
 The regular edition contained eleven songs while the deluxe edition, limited to only 30,000 copies, had 13 songs, including "Only Look at Me" and "Prayer" from Hot.
 The "Deluxe Edition" sold out on the first day of release.
 Two singles were released for promotions: "I Need a Girl" and "I'll Be There".
 In Solar, Taeyang contributed to its production; composing, co-writing four songs ("Solar", "Where U At", "Wedding Dress", and "Take It Slow") and writing lyrics for "Take It Slow".
 Taeyang won the "Best Male Artist" award at the 2010 Mnet Asian Music Awards.
 Both the regular and the deluxe versions peaked at the number one position on the Gaon Album Chart.